dottedmag/ppow/README.md

 # Colour output in process logs

-Some programs that have colourised output when run on the command-line don't emit colour when run under modd.
-Users might assume that modd is stripping the colour from the command output, but that is not the case.
+Some programs that have colourised output when run on the command-line don't emit colour when run under ppow.
+Users might assume that ppow is stripping the colour from the command output, but that is not the case.
 Well-behaved terminal programs check whether they are connected to a terminal, and if not, disable colour codes in their own output.
-It is possible to trick a program into believing that a terminal is present through pseudo-terminal emulation, but this is complex and platform dependent and is not a good fit for a simple, reliable tool like modd.
+It is possible to trick a program into believing that a terminal is present through pseudo-terminal emulation, but this is complex and platform dependent and is not a good fit for a simple, reliable tool like ppow.

 This leaves users with two options:

 - Many tools that produce colour output also have a flag to force colour when no terminal is detected, and many logging libraries with human-friendly output do the same.
-The simplest solution is to work out how to force output and explicitly specify this in your modd configuration.
+The simplest solution is to work out how to force output and explicitly specify this in your ppow configuration.
-- There are platform-specific tools you can interpose between modd and the subprocess to emulate a terminal.
+- There are platform-specific tools you can interpose between ppow and the subprocess to emulate a terminal.
 One example is [unbuffer](https://linux.die.net/man/1/unbuffer) on Linux.